JeffreyTM/SplicerBot/README.md

 -add (message id, video link, audio link): Edits the previous message created and adds the splice with the video and audio links.

 -reset (message id, arg): Resets the entire list of splices, used when someone creates a faulty add.
+The parameter 'arg' can be used to edit the message to include everything except the faulty add.